KUM-Kiel/serial-tools/README.md

 $ ./trillium --help
 ```

+There is also a detailed [how-to guide](https://github.com/KUM-Kiel/serial-tools/blob/master/Trillium-HowTo.md) available.

 ## Downloading the Binaries

 You can get the latest binaries for 64-bit Linux [in the releases section](https://github.com/KUM-Kiel/serial-tools/releases/latest).